ubuntu-dev/Vivaldi/README.md

 * `print(x)`&mdash; identical to `puts`, sans newline.

 * `gets()`&mdash; returns a String containing a single line of user input.

+* `argv`&mdash; when run from a file, contains an Array of all commend-line arguments as Strings.
+The executable and script names are left off; `argv[0]` is the first command-line argument explicitly provided by the user:

+        $ cat myfile.vv
+        puts(argv[0])
+        $ vivaldi ./myfile.vv foo
+        foo

 #### Functional ####